Richard J. Bolte, Sr. School of Business

-Individuals wishing to apply for admission in the MHA program must hold a Bachelor's degree and should submit the following items:
+Candidates for admission into the MHA program must have completed a Bachelor’s degree and must satisfy at least one of the following criteria:

-Personal essay of 250 words: "Explain how this degree supports your long-term professional goals.
-Additionally, highlight your past professional and academic experiences and explain how they will provide a foundation for your studies."
+A personal essay of at least 250 words: “Explain how this degree supports your long-term professional goals.
+Additionally, highlight your past professional and academic experiences and explain how they will provide a foundation for your studies.”

 Application fee, transcript(s) and essay should be mailed to:

 Mount St. Mary's University

 Mount St. Mary’s MHA courses are offered over an accelerated eight-week period from 6–9:30 p.m. on Monday evenings at the Frederick Campus.
 Six sessions are scheduled annually, allowing students to complete the 36 credit program in two calendar years.
 The program follows a cohort model, in which up to 24 students are admitted to pursue courses concurrently.